Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions

 \subsubsection{Workflow}

-Working principle of quantum repeaters can be best understood with the help of a simplified example where the sender Alice and the destination Bob perform quantum cryptography with received entangled photons.
-As of now, these two end nodes are distant apart and photon losses occurred in channel which may deteriorate the photon rate, that is not suitable for their experiment.
-So, they have to keep the noise as minimised, in the channel, as possible over a long distance.
+The working principle of the first generation of quantum repeaters can be best understood with the help of a simplified example where the sender Alice and the destination Bob perform quantum cryptography with received entangled photons.
+As of now, these two end nodes are distant apart and photon losses occurring in channels deteriorated the photon rate.
+So, they have to keep the noise as minimised, in the channel, as possible.
 To achieve that, they use quantum repeater that can be expressed mathematically as

-where “$\Longleftrightarrow$ corresponds to entanglement and “$\big\langle b^{m}\big\rangle$ corresponds to joint bell state measurement for entanglement swapping.
-Photons as mobile qubits are used in current scenario, which enter the repeater from both sides via a fiber-optics channel.
-Separate quantum memories are adopted for storing these mobile photons.
-Through a special coupling, intermediary links can be interconnected in such a way that entanglement reaches the end nodes of the link.
-Thus giving rise to entanglement swapping.
-This creates entanglement between remote nodes $S_{1} and S_{2}$, which have never existed before